stryan/materia/docs/markdown/quickstart.md

 The `[Defaults]` section is a TOML table describing default attribute values.
 In this case, the `containerTag` attribute is set to `latest` by default.

 The `[[Services]]` section is a TOML array describing what services the component cares about.
-They can be either a part of the component or installed seperately.
+They can be either a part of the component or installed separately.
 In this case, the only service that is defined is the `caddy.service`.
 This means that when the component is installed materia will start the `caddy.service` unit, when the component is removed it will make sure the service is stopped, and if the service is detected as not-running when materia runs it will attempt to start it again.

-For more details, such as how to set services to restart when certain files are updated, see the [component section of the manifest reference](reference/materia-manifest.5.md).
+For more details, such as how to set services to restart or reload when certain files are updated, see the [component section of the manifest reference](reference/materia-manifest.5.md).
+Materia will restart services for containers and pods by default when their resources change, but for the sake of this quickstart we will be specific.

 ### Create repository attributes